Neonatology and the NICU

 Expert Care for Newborn Babies

-Sanford Children’s Neonatal Intensive Care Units (NICU) provide advanced care for critically ill babies and their families.
+Sanford Children’s Neonatal Intensive Care Units (NICUs) provide advanced care for critically ill babies and their families.
 The NICUs offer specialized equipment and have providers who are specially trained to give the highest level of care to our youngest and tiniest patients.

 A NICU cares for all newborns in need of specialized care.
 Patients include babies born prematurely before 37 weeks of pregnancy and infants born after high-risk births or with health conditions that need expert care and management.